 “Since the Covid-19 pandemic started, WCCs and routine vaccinations were interrupted for many patients,” she points out.

 “Vaccines help prevent serious illnesses including secondary infections that follow viral illnesses.
-One example is the pneumococcal vaccine that prevents pneumonia, sinusitis and ear infections,” she said.
+One example is the pneumococcal vaccine that prevents pneumonia, sinusitis, and ear infections,” she said.

-Outside of the opportunity to address those issues, Lockhart reminds parents that WCCs can also be useful in detecting any early signs of illnesses or health concerns common in the school-aged patient populations.
+Outside of the opportunity to address those issues, Lockhart reminds parents that WCCs can also be useful in detecting any early signs of illnesses or health concerns common in school-aged patient populations.

 “A lot of this depends on the age of the patients,” she informs.

 “WCCs can help detect developmental and growth delays, such as speech delay and autism.
 The school-age WCCs may help pick up learning problems and the pre-teen visits often find depression and scoliosis.”

 BHA’s veteran pediatrician adds that at the end of the day, WCCs provide a host of benefits.

 “At all ages, WCCs ensure that your child is growing well, developing, and learning well.
 For disease prevention, these annual check-ups also help ensure that recommended vaccines are given.